-4.3.3 Counter range shortening (automatical clear)
+4.1.1 Counting range shortening (automatic clear)

-As a default by using an incremental encoder an overrun from the maximum counting value (see technical data) to 0 occurs.
+By default, when using an incremental encoder a run over from the maximum counting value (see technical data) to 0 occurs.

-If the reset should already occur to an earlier moment, e. g. at a meter reading of 999 back to 0, this reset value can be pointed out to the order with the option "Cn". "n" is equivalent to the value, which should follow the automatical clear; in the example "C1000".
+If this reset is supposed to take place earlier, e. g. at a meter reading of 999 back to 0, this reset value can be pointed out to the order with the option "Cn". "n" is equivalent to the value, at which the automatical clear is supposed to take place; in the example "C1000".